vin51435/email-scheduler/README.md

 ### 3. Set up environment variables

 You need to set up environment variables for your application to work properly.
-Create a `.env` file in both the `frontend` and `backend` folders with the following content:
+Create a `.env` file in `backend` folders with the following content:
+Save the .env file inside backend folder.

 #### .env file content: